pebble/clay/README.md

 Your root element **must** be an array.
 This represents the entire page.
 Inside this array you place your config items.
 Each config item is an object with some properties that configure how each item should be displayed.

 #### Example

+NOTE for config.js (rather than config.json) a leading `module.exports =` is required.

 ```javascript
 [